FreeGaze/EfficientGaze/README.md

-# EfficientGaze
+# EfficientGaze: Resource-efficient Gaze Estimation via Frequency-domain Multi-task Contrastive Learning

 This repository contains the introductions and the codes for the submission to TOSN: EfficientGaze: Resource-efficient Gaze Estimation via Frequency-domain Multi-task Contrastive Learning by [Lingyu Du](https://github.com/LingyuDu), [Xucong Zhang](https://www.ccmitss.com/zhang), and [Guohao Lan](https://guohao.netlify.app/).
 If you have any questions, please send an email to Lingyu.Du AT tudelft.nl.

 ## Description

 Gaze estimation is of great importance to many scientific fields and daily applications, ranging from fundamental research in cognitive psychology to attention-aware systems.
 Despite recent advancements in deep learning have led to highly accurate gaze estimation systems, these solutions often come with high computational costs and depend on large-scale labeled gaze data for supervised learning, posing significant practical challenges.
-To move beyond these limitations, we present \SystemName, a resource-efficient framework for gaze representation learning.
+To move beyond these limitations, we present EfficientGaze, a resource-efficient framework for gaze representation learning.
 We introduce the frequency-domain gaze estimation, which exploits the feature extraction capability and the spectral compaction property of discrete cosine transform to substantially reduce the computational cost of gaze estimation systems for both calibration and inference.
 Moreover, to overcome the data labeling hurdle, we design a contrastive learning-based framework for unsupervised gaze representation learning.
 Specifically, we introduce gaze-specific data augmentation to preserve the gaze-semantic features and devise a novel multi-task contrastive learning framework to learn gaze representations that are generic across subjects in an unsupervised manner.
-Our evaluation on two gaze estimation datasets demonstrates that \SystemName achieves comparable gaze estimation accuracy to existing supervised learning-based approaches, while enabling up to 6.80 times and 1.67 times speedup in system calibration and gaze estimation, respectively.
+Our evaluation on two gaze estimation datasets demonstrates that EfficientGaze achieves comparable gaze estimation accuracy to existing supervised learning-based approaches, while enabling up to 6.80 times and 1.67 times speedup in system calibration and gaze estimation, respectively.

 ## Getting Started